chrrrisw/kmel_db/kmel_db_format.md

 The number of entries is the number of genres minus 1 (genre 0 is excluded).
 The format of each entry is four short ints.

-The first short int is the genre number (ascending order).
-The second short int is a running total (starting at 0) of performers.
-The third short int is the number of performers in this genre.
+The first short int is the genre number (ascending order).<br>
+The second short int is a running total (starting at 0) of performers.<br>
+The third short int is the number of performers in this genre.<br>
 The last short int is always 0.

 #### Unknown 13 Table 1

+The first short int is the performer number.
+Ascending order within genre.<br>
+The second short int is a running total (starting at 0) of the number of albums.<br>
+The third short int is the number of albums for that performer that contain the genre.<br>
+The last short int is always 0.

 #### Unknown 13 Table 2